RosstheRoss/Homework/README.md

 ## What a fun repository amitire

-This is a basic repostiory that should have absolutely nothing of value in it.
+This is a test repostiory that should have absolutely nothing of value in it.

 Nothing at all.